qiskit-community/qiskit-metal/README.md

 Qiskit-metal is licensed under Apache 2.0.
 IBM reserves no copyright over outputs of qiskit-metal.

 #### Get help: Slack
-Use the [Slack channel (Join here!)](https://qiskit.slack.com/archives/C01R8KP5WP7) to communicate with the developers and other participants.
+Use the slack channel.
+Join [qiskit slack](https://ibm.co/joinqiskitslack) and then join the `#metal` channel to communicate with the developers and other participants.
 You may also use this channel inquire about collaborations.

 ## Documentation
 After installation, you can open the documentation like this